-The Chinese Treebank (http://verbs.colorado.edu/chinese/ctb.html) is being developed at the University of Colorado, under the supervision of Prof. Martha Palmer and Nianwen Xue.
-The English Treebank (http://www.cis.upenn.edu/~treebank/) is being developed at the University of Pennsylvania under the supervision of Prof. Mitchell Marcus
+The Chinese Treebank (http://verbs.colorado.edu/chinese/ctb.html) is being developed under the supervision of Prof. Martha Palmer at the University of Colorado and Nianwen Xue at Brandeis University, who also provide the Chinese Treebank annotation for OntoNotes.